Sudarshan Shetty: Art practice

 He often uses simple, repetitive, mechanical movements and sound in kinetic works that explore aspects of temporality.
 Shetty says, “The ploy is to attract the viewer and then to disenchant them with the mechanical movement.”
-These mechanical pieces together with scenes of domestic interiority are conceived to create places of amusement or what Shetty refers to as a ‘fairground spectacle’.
+These mechanical pieces together, with scenes of domestic interiority, are conceived to create places of amusement or what Shetty refers to as a ‘fairground spectacle’.
 Things form a gaggle of actors, their movements become acts in a play.

-“The idea is definitely to bring in the activity of a market place to the fore.
+“The idea is definitely to bring the activity of a marketplace to the fore.
 This is also a ploy to bring in a passerby into this arena – to seduce with the familiar.”

 Sudarshan's earlier concerns and themes evolved around the politics of absence or loss of body, of death, of ‘being elsewhere’.
 The artist's preoccupation with absence or what he calls the ‘philosophical absence of a physical body’ was an inherent part of shows like Consanguinity (2003), Eight Corners of the World (2006) and Love (2006).

 ‘I am interested in the idea of absence, a human absence, of being elsewhere.
 I think most of us are condemned to be elsewhere: I embrace this predicament and rejoice in it.’

-With his recent shows The more I die the lighter I get and this too shall pass and for a few years preceding it Sudarshan has become more absorbed with the ideas of futility and meaninglessness.
+With his recent shows, The more I die the lighter I get, and this too shall pass and for a few years preceding it, Sudarshan has become more absorbed with the ideas of futility and meaninglessness.
 Heightening notions of futility through repetitiveness, where mechanical shoes walk on and on, vessels fill and empty and coats dip in and out of liquids, there is artifice in the making of the work itself and in staging it where the object becomes the referential to the real event maybe distant in the viewer's memory of it.
-Transience and mortality are underlying themes in his recent works where ‘the compulsions of an engagement with the world and the resultant disenchantment are two sides of the same coin.’
-For Shetty being part of the process and engage with it are no longer seen as choice because ‘only through an exercised distance with it I may have a chance to arrive at some answers.’
+Transience and mortality are underlying themes in his recent works, where ‘the compulsions of an engagement with the world and the resultant disenchantment are two sides of the same coin.’
+For Shetty, being part of the process and engaging with it are no longer seen as a choice because ‘only through an exercised distance with it I may have a chance to arrive at some answers.’

 “In setting-up of most of my shows, the artifice involved in ‘staging’ a show becomes an inherent part of the exercise.
 I am interested in playing out the fictional aspect in creating a sense of ‘drama’ or a ‘spectacle’, and at the same time, revealing the meaninglessness involved in doing so.
 And both these positions remain mutually inclusive and feed off each other in the work.”